sergiotapia/magnetissimo/README.md

 ### Supported websites

-The following websites are fully supported or we are actively working on their crawler.
+The following websites are fully supported.

+- 1337x.to
+- The Pirate Bay
-- EZTV
+- YTS.am
 - Nyaa
 - Nyaa Pantsu
-- The Pirate Bay
-- TorrentDownloads

----

-- Demonoid
 - EZTV
-- Leetx
-- Monova
-- ThePirateBay
 - TorrentDownloads
-- WorldWideTorrents
-- Zooqle
-- Nyaa.si / NyaaPantsu